arijiiiitttt/Guardian/README.md

 Search bar to find help articles.
 Categorized list of FAQs and guides.
 Option to submit a support ticket or start a live chat.

+# Basic Structure
+<br> A full-stack web application to track income, expenses, and savings goals : React for the front-end, Node.js for the back-end, and MongoDB for the database